dynamiccast/sails-json-api-blueprints/README.md

 Simply run `npm test`

-Tests expect the database to be empty.
-Local disk is used in the dummy app and can be deleted with `rm tests/dummy/.tmp/localDiskDb.db`.
+Running the tests will reset the local disk database located at `.tmp/localDiskDb.db`.
+All data will be erased and fresh records will be added as the tests are run.

 # Thanks